liam-wiltshire/talks/mysql/content.md

 # --i-am-a-dummy

 - Only allow UPDATE or DELETE to be used with a WHERE clause that specifies a key
-- In other words, you can accidently UPDATE or DELETE everything
+- In other words, you can't accidently UPDATE or DELETE everything!
 - Only available in the mySQL CLI

 ???